 Aren’t Januarys tough sometimes? what with post Christmas blues and cold dark nights?

-Feeling low or depressed because of dark nights and too much rainfall?
+Feeling anxious, stressed, overwhelmed or depressed because of dark nights and too much rainfall?

 Dreading the arrival of your credit card bill this month?

 Want to simply curl up in bed beneath your duvet and hibernate for the whole of January?

 Feeling disappointed that your New Year Resolution, detox or weight loss programmes aren’t going as well as you had anticipated?

 Then you may have fallen victim to the Blue Monday trap.